|< BACK||NEXT >|

 A passionate advocate of artists, Stuart Purves’ role as director is to ensure Australian Galleries remains vital and viable so that the artists they represent can air their views through the exhibiting of their work and survive and prosper.

 The Melbourne galleries are situated in Collingwood - the Derby Street Gallery is at the original site of 35 Derby Street, with the Stock Rooms directly across the road at 28 Derby Street.
-The Smith Street Gallery is located 100 meters up the road at 50 Smith Street and the Cambridge Street Gallery is at 42 Cambridge Street, around the corner from the original gallery.
-In Sydney they are in key locations in Paddington with the Roylston Street Gallery at 15 Roylston Street and the Glenmore Road Gallery at 24 Glenmore Road.
+In Sydney the gallery is in a key location in Paddington at 15 Roylston Street.
 All locations offer high quality design features to facilitate the display and storage requirements of the works.